 Lastly, all universities in Nigeria admit on merit if you meet all their admission requirements.
 There are also other ways you can gain admission into any University in Nigeria, this includes:

-The first three ways will enable you to be admitted into 200 level while the fourth way will give you admission into 100 level.
+The first three ways will enable you to be admitted into 200 level if you have the minimum point for your course of study while the fourth way will give you admission into 100 level.

 Warning: Beware of fraudsters you promise upgrade of JAMB score and can help you with admission for a certain amount.
 If you can study enough, be strategic, and trust God, your name will appear on the merit admission list for your desired course.

 I hope this write up help and if you have any question(s) to ask, drop a comment below.